slorber/react-reboot/README.md

 ### Run local website / playground:

-Install js-codemod / react-codemod in ./codemods (manual procedure for now for licensing reasons, these projects are not published on NPM)`
+These 2 folders should be present locally: `./codemods/js-codemod` `./codemods/react-codemod` and are not included in this repository for licensing reasons (they are not published on NPM)

 ```
 yarn install